sched-ext/scx-loader/crates/scxctl/README.md

 Usage: scxctl <COMMAND>

 Commands:
-  get     Get the current scheduler and mode list    List all supported schedulers start   Start a scheduler in a mode or with arguments switch  Switch schedulers or modes, optionally with arguments stop    Stop the current scheduler restart Restart the current scheduler with original configuration help    Print this message or the help of the given subcommand(s)
+  get      Get the current scheduler and mode list     List all supported schedulers start    Start a scheduler in a mode or with arguments switch   Switch schedulers or modes, optionally with arguments stop     Stop the current scheduler restart  Restart the current scheduler with original configuration restore  Restore the default scheduler from configuration

+  help    Print this message or the help of the given subcommand(s)

 Options: